You can easily activate Dark Mode on your Mac desktop and laptop to make the screen easier on your eyes, especially at night.

 Dark Mode and Dynamic Desktop

-Dark Mode in your favorite apps
+Dark Mode in your favorite third-party Mac apps

-Third-party apps can implement Dark Mode by taking advantage of Apple’s APIs designed to help developers adopt Dark Mode designs.
-If your favorite app won’t switch to a darkened color scheme after you have enabled Dark Mode, you will need to contact its developer and demand that they support Dark Mode using Apple’s AppKit framework.
+Dark Mode works with built-in apps that come with your Mac.
+Third-party apps can implement Dark Mode by taking advantage of an official API from Apple.
+If your favorite app doesn’t switch to its own dark look after enabling Dark Mode, contact its developer and demand that they support Dark Mode using Apple’s AppKit framework.